 As an LGBTQ+ running club, we want all our members to be able to access the mental and physical benefits of running, no matter what their sexuality or gender identity.

-There are disabled shower cubicles in the changing rooms at the Sugden Sports Centre and Longford Park track that offer more privacy if needed.
+There are disabled shower cubicles in the changing rooms at the Sugden Sports Centre and Longford Park track that offer some more privacy if needed.